IBM/continuous-delivery-go-sdk/README_FIRST.md

 git push --tags
 ```
 This creates an initial "baseline" which `semantic-release` will use when merging the initial set of
-commits into the master branch.
+commits into the main branch.
 This tag represents the initial version of the project.
 After adding this tag, be sure to use proper commit messages when making changes to the project.
 See the CONTRIBUTING document for information about commit messages.